nqzyx/advent-of-code/README.md

 In earliy November 2022, While visiting with two of my software-developing kiddos, the conversation turned to what we do -- as it inevitably does.
 After a few minutes, one (or both?) of them suggested I join them and their siblings for this year's AoC.
 Having never even heard of AoC, I had a few questions -- which they answered immediately.
 I was instantly intrigued by the idea and decided to take them up on their offer.

-## 2022

 ### 03-Dec-2022

-Today, after 3 days of participation, I am hooked!
+Today, after 3 days of participation in AoC's 2022 event, I am hooked!
 Oh... and I am currently at the top of our Private Leaderboard!
 (We will see how long that lasts...)

 I will try to add solutions for the current year's AoC event as I complete them.